North Carolina Schools: History and Overview Of Wake County Schools

 The History of Wake County Public Schools

 While schools resisted the idea of forced bussing, it became apparent over the next two decades that desegregation improved academic performance and test scores in the affected schools.
 However, the program was not sustainable over the long term, and increased diversity in the suburbs of North Carolina deemed the act of forced bussing no longer necessary.
 During the 1990s, the segregation debate was revisited, and in 1999, a federal court struck down the idea of race-conscious student assignment.
-School zones were restructured, and parental choice became an option in many districts across the state.
+School zones were restructured, and parental choice became an option in many districts nationwide.

 Diversity Controversy Continues

 In 2010, the diversity controversy in Wake County reached a new level.
-At that time, the school district abandoned its socioeconomic diversification plan that had been in place for more than a decade, and instead adopted a neighborhood plan, according to Wikipedia.
+At that time, the school district abandoned its socioeconomic diversification plan that had been in place for more than a decade and instead adopted a neighborhood plan, according to Wikipedia.
 This plan raised the ire of the National Association for the Advancement of Colored People (NAACP), which sent a civil rights complaint to the U.S. Department of Education.

 Wake County Public Schools Today

-• A belief that all students in Wake County are entitled to the same high quality education
+• A belief that all students in Wake County are entitled to the same high-quality education

 • Aggressively challenging students can help reduce academic achievement gaps